Walrasian equilibria are almost always finite in number: Preliminaries and boundary conditions

-In the space of $C^k$ maps between spaces $N$ and $P$ there are two natural topologies: the $C^m$ compact-open and the $C^m$ Whitney topology for $1\leq m \leq \infty$, where $m\leq k$.
+The results of \cite{CDG2012} hold in the same way for the compact-open and Whitney topology because they are obtained for functions whose domain is a compact set, namely the trimmed price simplex $\Delta_\epsilon = \{p\in \Delta \;:\; p_i\geq \epsilon \}$ for some $\epsilon > 0$.
+Here, because we work on the open price simplex, we need to distinguish between the two topologies and we recall them next.
+Let $C^k(N,P)$ be the set of maps $f:\;N\rightarrow P$ of class $C^k$ for $1\leq k \leq \infty$.
+In this space there are two natural topologies: the $C^m$ compact-open and the $C^m$ Whitney topology for $1\leq m \leq \infty$, where $m\leq k$.
 The Whitney topology is finer than the compact-open in the sense that it has more open sets.
 Our definitions follow du Plessis and Wall \cite{dPW}.
 We start with $m=0$ and note that the $C^0$ topologies compare values of functions.
 The $C^m$ topologies compare values of derivatives up to order $m$ and therefore contain the topologies for all smaller degrees of differentiability.
 The basic open sets for the $C^0$ compact-open topology on $C^k(N,P)$ are subsets defined by

 where $K \subset N$ is compact and $U \subset P$ is open.
 These open sets are used to define the basic open sets for the $C^0$ Whitney topology which are intersections of a collection of sets $A(K,U)$, $\cap_\alpha A(K_\alpha,U_\alpha)$ where $\{K_\alpha\}$ is a locally finite collection of compact subsets of $N$ and $\{U_\alpha\}$ is a collection of open subsets of $P$.
 The $C^m$ topologies, for $m > 0$, are defined by using not just the values of $f$ but also of its derivatives up to order $m$.